Guidance on the use of nappy rash barrier preparations in ECE services

-However, if a child has a nappy rash, or parents want to help prevent nappy rash occurring, nappy rash barrier preparations may be used in an early learning service.
+But, if a child has a nappy rash, or parents want to help prevent nappy rash occurring, nappy rash barrier preparations may be used in an early learning service.

 Nappy rash barrier preparations need to be carefully managed to minimise the potential risk of cross-contamination.
 One way to mitigate this risk is for parents to provide their preferred nappy rash preparations for their child (named) with the service adhering to careful hygiene practices.

 There may be times when a child needs nappy rash barrier preparation applied and doesn’t have their own.
-In this case the service can supply nappy rash barrier preparations ensuring particular attention is given to hygienic practices.
+In this case, the service can supply nappy rash barrier preparations ensuring particular attention is given to hygienic practices.

 Nappy change practices and procedures that would mitigate and prevent infection/cross-infection: